 Preparing and Registering for the CSET Mathematics Subtest II

 Our study guide allows you to explore the same topics found on the exam through two different instructional formats.
 Materials at your disposal include short, engaging videos taught by experienced instructors.
 There are also transcripts if you'd rather access content in a written format, and the multiple-choice quizzes allow you to check your understanding of each lesson's main ideas.

-The math subtest II is administered year-round, six days a week.
+The math subtest II is administered year round, six days a week.
 You can register for the exam up to four days prior to taking it.
-This process requires you to create an online account where you'll enter your personal information, select which test you want to take, sign up for any special testing accommodations and submit payment information.
+This process requires you to create an online account by entering your personal information, selecting the test you want to take, signing up for any special testing accommodations and submitting payment information.
 Once this stage of the registration process is complete, you'll be sent an authorization to test, at which point you can select a test location and date.

 Scoring the CSET Mathematics Subtest II

 Responses to multiple-choice questions account for 70% of your score; short-answer questions comprise the other 30%.
 You'll need a minimum scaled score of 220 to pass.
 Results are released around six weeks after your test date.

 Questions in this content domain require an understanding of how the parallel postulate and related theorems are used to describe the sum of a triangle's interior angles.
 You'll also need to be familiar with the implications of variants to this theorem.